 TRICK-OR-TREAT FOR UNICEF

-Related: Trick or Treat for UNICEF, UNICEF, Laura Marano, UNICEF ambassador Laura Marano, give to charity,
+Related: Trick or Treat for UNICEF, UNICEF, Zendaya, UNICEF ambassador Zendaya, give to charity, halloween charity,

 Use one of the most commercial holidays of the year to teach your kids about service!

 Every Halloween in America, children get to suspend all belief and enter another world where math homework and 8pm bedtimes don’t exist.
 Little girls turn into princesses, boys become brave firefighters, and everyone indulges in too many sugary sweets without the dentist’s disapproving glare.
 But while in the United States we celebrate this make-believe realm, there’s no masking the reality of less privileged children across the globe.

 There are ways to make your child’s trick-or-treating experience much more meaningful than just collecting bags full of sweets.
 By participating in the lauded Trick-or-Treat for UNICEF program, not only will your kids learn the importance of fundraising and having a global impact, but they will gain an invaluable sense of self-worth through helping other children across the world.